bieniu/ha-airly/README.md

 ![Screenshot](https://github.com/bieniu/ha-airly/blob/master/images/airly-ha.png?raw=true)

-The component collects data about air quality from [Airly](https://airly.eu) and present as sensors in Home Assitant.
+The integration collects data about air quality from [Airly](https://airly.eu) and present as sensors in Home Assitant.
+You can add this to Home Assistant via `Configuration -> Integrations -> Add -> Airly` or `configuration.yaml` file.
+You can add this integration several times for different locations, e.g. home and work.

 To generate `api_key` go to [Airly for developers](https://developer.airly.eu/register) page.
-)

 ## Minimal configuration
 ```yaml
 sensor: